-Turkish Turkey Meatball Lettuce Wraps are healthful, light, easy, fun and so flavorful!
+Turkish Turkey Meatball Lettuce Wraps with Tzatziki are healthful, light, easy, fun and so flavorful!
 It’s the perfect summer dinner full of fresh ingredients!

 I’ve never been to Turkey but do have a little knowledge of Turkish cuisine.
 Proteins most often found in Turkish cuisine include seafood, lamb, beef and chicken.
 When I searched my Turkish cookbooks for turkey as an ingredient in a recipe, I wasn’t able to find any.

 Whereas meatballs such as these would be made with lamb in Turkey, not everyone in this country is big on lamb.
 Ground lamb can also be quite fatty.
 In addition, ground lamb is often twice the price.
 This recipe is similar to my Turkish Ground Lamb Kebabs but the meatballs are baked rather than grilled.